kylebshr/push-notify-apn/README.md

     success <- sendMessage session token None payload print success

+## Widget Support

+push-notify-apn supports WidgetKit push notifications for updating iOS widgets.
+Widget notifications use a different push type and topic format.

+### Sending Widget Notifications

+For convenience, use the `sendWidgetNotification` function:

+    success <- sendWidgetNotification session token Nothing
+    print success

+This sends a widget update notification with the `content-changed` flag set to `true`, which will cause WidgetKit to reload your widget's timeline.

+### Manual Widget Message Construction

+You can also construct widget messages manually:

+    let widgetMessage = newWidgetMessage
+    success <- sendMessage session token Nothing widgetMessage print success

+### Topic Configuration

+When sending widget notifications, the library automatically appends `.push-type.widgets` to your bundle identifier.
+So if your session was created with bundle ID `com.example.MyApp`, widget notifications will be sent to topic `com.example.MyApp.push-type.widgets`.

+### Requirements

+To use widget notifications, ensure your iOS app:

+1. Has the Push Notifications capability enabled for the widget extension target
+2. Implements a `WidgetPushHandler` to handle push token updates
+3. Configures the widget with `.pushHandler()` in your `WidgetConfiguration`

+For more details, see Apple's documentation on WidgetKit push notifications.

 # command line utility

 The command line utility can be used for testing your app.
 Use like this: